 Incense, gasoline, potpourri burners, and incendiary devices of any kind are not permitted in the chapter houses.
 Propane and charcoal lighter fluid must be kept outside the chapter house.
 Charcoal may be kept inside the chapter house.
 Charcoal may be kept inside the chapter house.

-Please note: Possession, use, furnishing or sale of explosives and fireworks are a violation of the Student Code of Conduct (section 10.00)
+Please note: Possession, use, furnishing or sale of explosives and fireworks are a violation of the Student Wolf Code (section 10.00)

 Hover Boards: As of December 16, 2015, the US Consumer Product Safety Commission released a statement regarding the safety of hover boards.
 Because hover boards have been declared a potential fire hazard, the possession or storage of electronic skateboards including self- balancing boards/ scooters and other similar equipment in all University residence halls, apartments and the Village is prohibited.